-Optional.
+Optional for a linear disk group.
+Prohibited for a virtual or read-cache disk group.
 Prohibited for ADAPT.
 Specifies the IDs of from 1 to 4 dedicated spares to assign to a RAID 1, 5, 6, or 10 disk group.
-For disk syntax, see "Command syntax" on page 21.
+For disk syntax, see "Command syntax" on page 23.
+Only global spares are used for virtual disk groups.